 Steel Forging Tests

-are covered with reddish brown or black scale, unless they have been
+All forgings are covered with reddish-brown or black scale unless they have been purposely cleaned.

-in water.

-Low-carbon steel, wrought iron, and steel castings cannot be
+Low-carbon steel, wrought iron, and steel castings cannot be usefully hardened.

 Steel forgings spark when melted, and the sparks increase in number and brightness as the carbon content becomes greater.

-Alloy steel is one of the ferrous metals is frequently recognizable by its
+Alloy steel is one of the ferrous metals that is frequently recognizable by its use.

 Nickel, chromium, vanadium, tungsten, molybdenum, and silicon are the most common elements used in alloy steel.